Yongcong-Zhang/RSL-BA/README.md

 2. We derive a series of **stable and efficient reprojection error formulations**.
 3. We theoretically and experimentally demonstrate that our method **prevents three common degeneracies**, one of which is discovered for the first time in this paper.

-Extensive synthetic and real-world experiments show that **RSL-BA achieves efficiency and accuracy comparable to existing point-based RSBA solutions**.
+The experiments show that **RSL-BA achieves efficiency and accuracy comparable to existing point-based RSBA solutions**.

 ---